manikandan-e/document/multi-host-postcode.md

  - Register new Bridge IC(BIC) OEM callback interrupt handler for a postcode(cmd = 0x08, netfn=0x38, lun=00).
  - Extract port 80 data from IPMIBresponse based on length.
- - Send extracted postcode to fb-yv2-misc by D-bus callback method registered in the fb-yv2-misc(xyz.openbmc_project.Misc.Ipmi.Update).
+ - Send extracted postcode to phosphor-host-postd by D-bus callback method registered in the phosphor-host-postd(xyz.openbmc_project.Misc.Ipmi.Update).

-## fb-yv2-misc
+## phosphor-host-postd

  This is new process going create as part of the openbmc/meta-facebook to handle Facebook platform specific feature.